johannes2503/Project-2-RPSLS/README.md

 * [Figma](https://figma.com) was used to create the wireframes.

-### Media
-* The most photos came from the developer.
-* The photos that were not from the developer came from [Unsplash](https://unsplash.com/).

 [Back to top](<#contents>)

 # Acknowledgements
-The site was completed as a Portfolio 1 Project piece for the Full Stack Software Developer (e-Commerce) Diploma at the [Code Institute](https://codeinstitute.net/).
+The Game was completed as a Portfolio 2 Project piece for the Full Stack Software Developer (e-Commerce) Diploma at the [Code Institute](https://codeinstitute.net/).
 As such I would like to thank my mentor [Precious Ijege](https://www.linkedin.com/in/precious-ijege-908a00168/), the Slack community, and all at the Code Institute for their help and support.
 Also want to thank Ewan Colquhoun for the README.md template which this readme is based on.[Ewan Colquhoun](https://github.com/EwanColquhoun/wawaswoods/blob/master/README.md).
-Restaurant is a fictional restaurant based on my father in laws place.
-Which is located in my home town.

 Johannes Hreinsson 2022.